matt-tekly/tekly-packages/Docs/SampleGame.md

 - Add markup to ObjectModels so we can display all model types in the model window
 - ListBinder needs a way to sort models for different types of sorting the UI might need
   - Such as sorting things by date added, rarity or price

+## Tree States
+- Add Editor window for easier tracking of what is happening
+  - Maybe use TreeView example for this